 Naturally, the park has some fantastic options for camping, including opportunities to both car and boat camp.
-But the hands-down best place to pitch your tent is Colonial Creek, which is conveniently located next to a nearby amphitheater and interpretive center, making it a good option for family camping.
+But the hands-down best place to pitch your tent is at Colonial Creek, which is conveniently located next to a nearby amphitheater and interpretive center, making it a good option for family outings.
 The campground sits on the shores of Diablo Lake as well, offering up stunning sunsets on most evenings.
 The campground features 142 individual sites with prices starting at $16 per night.

 Okanogan-Wenatchee National Forest

 Washington's Lake Wenatchee State Park is a popular place with locals and visitors alike, but its campsites can get very crowded during the busy summer season.
 Skip the hustle and bustle there and head to the Glacier View Campground inside the Okanogan-Wenatchee National Forest instead.
-This campsite still sits on the banks of the lake, and yet it is secluded enough that it doesn't often get overly crowded.
+This campsite sits on the banks of the lake, and yet it is secluded enough that it doesn't often get overly busy.
 It also offers incredible views of nearby Glacier Peak, making it an even more appealing place to spend a few days in the backcountry.

-The Glacier View Campground features 23 camping sites, and reservations aren't needed.
+The Glacier View Campground features 23 camping sites, and reservations aren't necessary.
 That means you can often find an open space even during the summer months.
 And since its located on national forest service lands, you won't have to pay a fee either.